 Evening: For your last night, head back to downtown Napa for dinner at Basalt, a great spot for fresh and locally-sourced cuisine including albacore ceviche tostadas, fried chicken sliders, steamed pork bunks, and Baja-style fish tacos.
 The chic restaurant also offers a private dining room for larger bachelorette parties.
 It's the perfect spot to end the perfect weekend.

-Where Should I Stay in Napa Valley and Sonoma for a Bachelorette Party?
+Places to Stay in Napa Valley and Sonoma for a Bachelorette Party

 While there's plenty within walking distance in downtown Napa, you're going to be spending a lot of time in the car to get to vineyards and wineries in the sprawling valley.
 So be comfortable with booking car services or Ubers in order to get where you're going, and don't worry about staying right in town if it's not within your budget or party size restrictions.